Catherine Smithies

-Catherine Smithies (1785 – 1877) was an English philanthropist and campaigner for animal welfare, abolitionism and temperance.
-She was the creator of the first Band of Mercy, which promoted teaching children kindness towards non-human animals and led to the Bands of Mercy movement.
+Catherine Smithies (c.
+1796 – 25 October 1877) was an English philanthropist and social reformer active in animal welfare, abolitionism, and temperance.
+She founded the first Band of Mercy, which taught children kindness to animals and became the model for the wider Bands of Mercy movement.

 Biography

 Early life and family

-Catherine Bywater was born in 1785 in Tadcaster, Yorskhire.
+Catherine Bywater was born around 1796 in Tadcaster, Yorkshire.
 She later lived in Leeds.
-Smithies was a Methodist, and her religious beliefs strongly influenced her activism.

 In 1812, she married James Smithies at St Peter's Church, Leeds.
-Her son, Thomas Bywater Smithies (1817–1883), the second of ten children, was born in 1817; he later became a close partner in her campaigns for abolition and temperance.
-After her husband's death in 1861, she moved to London to live with Thomas at Earlham Grove House, which was built around 1865.
+Her son, Thomas Bywater Smithies (1817–1883), the second of ten children, was born in 1817; he later worked with her in abolitionist and temperance causes.

+After her husband's death in 1861, Smithies moved to London to live with Thomas at Earlham Grove House, Wood Green, which was built around 1865.

-Activism and philanthropy
+Philanthropy and social reform

-Smithies was an active member of the Band of Hope, a temperance organisation founded in Leeds in 1847 that encouraged children to pledge abstinence from alcohol.
-The organisation focused on educating youth about the dangers of alcohol through hymns, talks, and activities.
-Smithies' involvement in the Band of Hope shaped her later efforts to promote compassion and care for animals.
+Smithies was a Methodist, and her religious beliefs shaped her reform work.
+She was a member of the Band of Hope, a temperance organisation founded in Leeds in 1847 that encouraged children to abstain from alcohol through hymns, talks, and activities.
+Her work with the Band of Hope provided a model for her later humane education work.

-In the 1860s, Smithies authored A Mother's Lessons on Kindness to Animals, which was published in several volumes.
-In 1870, along with Angela Burdett-Coutts, she founded the Ladies Committee at the RSPCA.
+In the 1860s, Smithies wrote A Mother's Lessons on Kindness to Animals, which was published in several volumes.
+In 1870, with Angela Burdett-Coutts, she founded the Ladies Committee of the RSPCA.